-Update: Google has announced that Android O has graduated to beta status, meaning that you can more easily enroll your compatible phone by clicking the link right here.
-Of course, you can always do things the manual way below if that's your style.
+Update: Google's Android O is about to graduate from beta status, so you can still easily enroll your compatible phone by clicking the link right here.

 Original article follows below.

-Google has released the first developer preview for Android O, its eighth operating system to follow the lettered naming convention that will likely see a full release later in 2017.
+Google has released the first developer preview for Android O, its eighth operating system to follow the lettered naming convention that will see a full release in Autumn.

 While there’s not a whole lot that’s new, at least in the premiere snippet of software, you’re probably wondering how you can get it on your device.